bUnit-dev/bUnit/docs/site/docs/test-doubles/navigation-manager.md

 ---
-uid: fake-navigation-manager
+uid: bunit-navigation-manager
-title: Faking NavigationManager
+title: bUnit's NavigationManager
 ---

 # Faking `NavigationManager`

-bUnit has a fake version of Blazor's `NavigationManager` built-in, which is added by default to bUnit's `TestContext.Services` service provider.
+bUnit has its own version of Blazor's `NavigationManager` built-in, which is added by default to bUnit's `TestContext.Services` service provider.
 That means nothing special is needed to test components that depend on `NavigationManager`, as it is already available by default.

 ## Verify `NavigationManager` interactions